ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ![Dataset search](img/Discover/revamp/dataset_search.png)

-Once you have narrowed down to a relevant omics datasets, you can mark a selection on the checkbox present beside the desired dataset and start analysing the dataset through the various applications available on Polly.
+Once you have narrowed down to a relevant omics datasets, you can mark a selection on the checkbox present beside the desired dataset and start analyzing the dataset through the various applications available on Polly.

 ### 2.1.2 GUI based applications